openebs/openebs/e2e/ansible/openebs-on-premise-deployment-guide.md

 The following instructions have been verified on:

-- Baremetal & VMware virtual machines installed with Ubuntu server 16.04 64 bit
+- Baremetal & VMware virtual machines installed with Ubuntu 16.04 64 bit
 - Ubuntu 16.04 64 bit Vagrant VMs running on Windows 10 (Vagrant (>=1.9.1), VirtualBox 5.1)

 ### Pre-Requisites